 It’s the same old story.
-You set up a new website with – or without the help of – a How to reconnect with your websitedesigner and copywriter.
+You set up a new website with – or without the help of – a designer and copywriter.

 Flushed with excitement about your new project, you labour day and night lavishing all your attentions (and money) on it.
 You can’t do enough to get your new site up and running.